 Team Potato is made up of athletes just like you who are dedicated to performing their best athletically and in everyday life.

-Join the Team Potato community, train and compete fueled by potatoes, compete in athletic events, and share your experience to earn Team Potato gear like performance shirts, running jackets, and other exclusive rewards like race entries and more.
+Join the Team Potato community, train and compete fueled by potatoes, compete in athletic events, and share your experience to earn Team Potato gear and prizes.

 Let’s have some fun together.
 Join Team Potato.
 Perform at your best and show everyone what’s possible when you fuel with potatoes.